Sonam-22/neocortexapi/source/MyCloudProjectSample/Documentation/Experiment Specification - Team-Lightening.md

 ## Output of the experiment

 The output of this experiment is the predictions of Sequence and next element for a given number.
 The numbers mentioned in `Validation` section are fed into predictor.
 Predictor outputs the sequence name and next element that may appear in the predicted sequence.
 Predictor also outputs next three sequence and element which are closest to the input.
 For example, when the input is 4, the predicted sequence and next element output the from the predictor becomes S1 and 2.0.
-Along with this we also get closest sequence information and average accuracy of the predictions for the given input set.
+Along with this, we also get closest sequence information and average accuracy of the predictions for the given input set.

 ```text
 --------------- Input 4 ---------------